-The new interior volumes are made of steel structures supporting CLT panels with collaborating concrete casting.
-They are connected to each other by bridges consisting of steel truss beams, suspended over the beams on which the cranes ran, designed to carry much higher loads than the new walkways.
+No horizontal loads are transferred from the additions to the existing structure, while a new basement is to be excavated for use as parking and technical rooms.
+The new interior volumes consist of steel structures supporting CLT panels with collaborating concrete casting.
+These new structures are connected to each other by bridges made of steel trusses and suspended over the beams originally intended for crane sliding - designed, therefore, to carry much higher loads than the new walkways.

 info@buromilan.com